wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 The `view` will hold all template raw files and files would connect to each other with relative paths.
 Therefore these relative paths will be fixed or replaced with actual run-time paths which may be same or not same with its original values.

+It should not be the same if the application directory is not the root directory of a website.
+So it is inevitable to make replacements to all of this view paths.

 ### Multiple Template Versions